 npm testruns the complete test suite.

-npm run test:watch [name]run some test file and watch changes.
+npm run test:watch [name]run some test files and monitor changes.

-If you running into problems while developing ng-zorro-antd, you can refer to our developement guide on GitHub.
+ng-zorro-antd, please refer to our development guide on the GitHub.